nicolelau/liferay-learn/labs/dxp/7.x/installation-and-upgrades/04-upgrading-liferay/08-using-the-upgrade-tool.md

 1. Execute the core upgrade processes
 1. Execute the core verifiers

-If you configured the upgrade tool to upgrade non-core modules, the tool opens a Gogo shell and starts upgrading them after the core upgrade processes are complete.
-The Gogo shell lets you upgrade modules, check module upgrade status, verify upgrades, and restart module upgrades.
-See [Upgrading Modules Using Gogo Shell](./09-upgrading-modules-using-gogo-shell.md) for more information.

 ## Upgrade Tool Usage

 This command prints the upgrade tool usage: